Follow these guidelines and tips below to ensure a safe and enjoyable journey for everyone on Translink services.

-- Have your go card, valid paper ticket or correct fare ready.
+- Have your go card or valid paper ticket ready.

 - Arrive at your stop five minutes before the scheduled departure time.

 - Use the MyTranslink app to check arrival times of your service.